Rexona: India

-In India, it was launched in 1947 as a rival to Hamam, then a Tata product, then Hindustan Unilever.
+In India, it was launched in 1947 as a rival to Hamam, then a Tata product, by then Hindustan Unilever.
 As Hindustan Unilever already uses Rexona as a soap brand, the Sure brand was used instead for deodorants, as it is in the United Kingdom and Ireland.

 United States

-Degree is a brand of antiperspirant for men and women that is manufactured by Unilever.
+Degree is a brand of antiperspirant for both men and women that is manufactured by Unilever.
 It comes in stick, gel, and spray forms.
 The stick form often comes with slogans pressed into the deodorant itself by the protective seal.
-For example, the "Cool Rush" variety comes with the slogan "Take The Risk".
+For example, "Cool Rush" comes with the slogan "Take The Risk".
 The Degree brand name was created by Helene Curtis, which Unilever acquired in 1996.

-Other Sure brands
+Sure brand

 In the United States, Sure is an antiperspirant brand created by Procter & Gamble in 1972, marketed to both men and women.
 Innovative Brands, LLC, a portfolio company of Jahm Najafi Companies, acquired the brand from Procter & Gamble in September 2006, after P&G had acquired Gillette.
-The brand's ownership transferred to Helen of Troy Limited, which acquired the brand from Innovative Brands in March 2010.
+The brand's ownership was transferred to Helen of Troy Limited, which acquired the brand from Innovative Brands in March 2010.
 Since being acquired by Helen of Troy in the United States, Sure is now marketed exclusively as a woman's antiperspirant.
-Although the brand already exists in the United States, Sure exists as a brand in the UK, Ireland and India, as the localized branding of Rexona, which has no connection to the US Sure branding.
+Although the brand already exists in the United States, Sure exists as a brand in the UK, Ireland and India, as the localized branding of Rexona, which has no connection to Sure's branding in the US.

+On June 8, 2021, Helen of Troy announced it has sold its personal care business, including Sure to Tengram Capital Partners (High Ridge Brands).

 Marketing

-The Rexona and Sure brands were sponsors for the Williams Formula 1 team.
-The brands had previously sponsored the Lotus F1 team before from the 2014 F1 season onwards.
+Rexona sponsored the Williams F1 team from 2015 to 2019.
+The brand had previously sponsored the Lotus F1 team from 2012 to 2014 season.

-Rexona also developed a flash platformer called "Power Pamplona" which involves a bull runner racing across various countries.
+Rexona also developed a Flash platformer called "Power Pamplona", which involves a bull runner racing across various countries.

-In football, Rexona, Rexena and Sure brands are the sponsors of the English football clubs such as Chelsea, Wolverhampton Wanderers, Southampton and Manchester City for the Japanese and Korean, France, Germany, Russia and Ukraine, UK and Ireland, Belgium, Slovenia, Poland, Italy, Croatia, Czech Republic and Slovakia, Indian, Switzerland, Australia and New Zealand, Austria, Netherlands, African and Southeast Asian markets.